migaku-official/Migaku-Kanji-Addon/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: "[FEATURE] Suggest an idea for this project"
+about: Suggest an idea for this project
-title: ''
+title: "[FEATURE] Summary of your feature"
 labels: idea, new feature, requires discussion
 assignees: ''